Liquid Image: Expansion

 Liquid Image expanded the use of the components of the game system to commercial applications including tourism, military training, astronaut training and scientific studies.
 By 1996 the VR market showed itself as a "bubble market" that was quickly disappearing.
 Liquid Image realized that integrated, immerse virtual reality technology was not commercially viable as a consumer product.
 However, two non-consumer markets were identified as sustainable: military/science, wearable computers.
 Liquid Image announced they would begin a new division to focus on portable computing for use in military and commercial applications.
 Liquid Image HMDs were used in developing rapid prototyping systems.
 In 1992 they had been given a prototype version of the Apple Newton for use in evaluating how HMD systems could be used as the interface.
 At that time the display technology required for a wearable computer was not available and no further work was completed.
 However, by 1996 there were many commercially available displays available that could be used in development of commercial and military wearable computing systems.

 A book called "Virtual Reality Systems for Business", by Robert Thierauf called the MRG2 "well-suited to game and heavy-duty applications".

-The MRG5 product was released in 1996.
-This was the first product that used dual LCD displays.
-The display technology was becoming small enough with a sufficient resolution that a system more like "a pair of glasses" was able to be manufactured.
-This product was not launched commercially.
+The MRG5 product was released in 1996 and was the first Liquid Glass product to use dual LCD displays.
+Liquid glass did not launch the product commercially.

-In 1997 the MRG6 monocular system, priced at $3495, was launched to focus on the wearable computing market.
-Development of personal wearable systems like those demonstrated by Dr. Steve Mann had demonstrated that practical systems could be developed.
-The MRG6 was one of the first commercially available wearable computing displays that has since taken over 16 years to finally move to the multiple examples of sunglass-sized devices including the Google Glass.
-The next monocle, the award-winning M1, was released in the fall of 1997.
+In 1997, Liquid Image launched the MRG6 monocular system into the wearable computing market.
+It became one of the first commercially available wearable computing displays and has since been developed into further products, such as Google Glass.
+That fall, the next monocle, the award-winning M1, was released.

 Rebranding

-By 1997 the demand for VR game systems had almost stopped and the company had not shifted sufficiently to sustainable revenue from sales of wearable computing devices.
+By 1997, the demand for VR game systems had almost stopped and the company had not shifted sufficiently to sustainable revenue from sales of wearable computing devices.
 The original company was sold and was rebranded "TekGear" becoming mostly a reseller of other virtual reality and wearable computing technology.
 Both David Collette and Shannon O'Brien had left Liquid Image prior to the transition to "TekGear" while Tony Havelka continued to manage and grow TekGear.

 Cultural impact

+Liquid Image products have made appearances in pop culture.
+In 1995, a low-budget film called "Evolver" used the MRG2 as the head mounted display.
 A 1997 book, "Training's Future?: Perspectives on Virtual Reality and Related Emerging Technologies (Defense Research Series)" by Robert Siedel describes the system developed by the Royal Canadian Navy to train naval officers on how to be the officer on watch for ships at sea.

-In 2014, Verge Magazine did an article on "The State of Virtual Reality" and the front image of the article was the MRG2.
+In 2014, Verge Magazine published an article on "The State of Virtual Reality" and the front image of the article was the MRG2.

-A 1995 low-budget film called "Evolver" used the MRG2 as the head mounted display.